10sr/fuzzy-finder-el/README.md

 There are several Emacs frameworks for selecting items that purely (or mostly) implemented in Emacs-Lisp.
-For most cases these frameworks is better suited than this package, for example selecting command for `M-x`, opening files from recentf list, or looking for a function help.
+For most cases these frameworks is better suited than this package, for example when selecting command for `M-x`, opening files from recentf list, or looking for a function help.

 However, this package has one big advantage which these frameworks do not
 provide: you can start querying and selecting items *before* the input list has